Technology Behind Electrak HD

 Optional Control Features

-Allows plug and play connectivity on your already established J1939 network.
+Allow plug and play connectivity on your already established bus network.

 Enables motion integration of two or more actuators to share a load, achieving optimal load distribution and control with a simple switch.